 The first race of the Formula 1 racing season is the Australian Grand Prix.
-In 2017, the race will be run on March 26th in Melbourne, Australia.
+In 2019, the race will be run on March 17th in Melbourne, Australia.
 There were some new changes that proved to make last year more exciting than previous ones.
-Of course this race begins the championship, and you can watch to see if Nico Rosberg or Lewis Hamilton will be the dominating force.
+Of course, this race begins the championship, and you can watch to see if Lewis Hamilton will be the dominating force.
 There are several ways to view the race, but you can view the Australian Grand Prix from anywhere with a VPN.

 Best VPN to Stream the Australian Grand Prix

 The Australian Grand Prix is the oldest motorsport competition on the continent.
 Dating back to 1928, the race has had several locations.
 Since 1985 however, it has been run on the same course.
 The course used now is located in Albert Park in Melbourne and is just over 5 KM long.

 We mentioned earlier about the new changes last year, so we will talk about them now.
 In Melbourne last year, there was a reworking of the stands, providing a better view to the general admission seats, along with being able to do more things for free while in the race area.
 One interesting change was an increase in engine noise.
 The cars were 25% louder last year.
 That gave the crowd the opportunity to feel and hear the decibels as they once were.
 Another addition was the return of the V8 Supercars that weekend, as well as the Australian GT cars.